Working Principle of Stepper Motor

 When an electrical current flows through the stator winding, it creates a magnetic field.
 The direction and magnitude of this magnetic field depend upon the current’s direction.
 By sequentially energising the stator winding in a controlled manner, the magnetic field rotates around the stator and causes the rotor to rotate in discrete steps.

-The sequence of energising the stator winding is controlled by an external driver or controller.
+The sequence of energising the stator winding is controlled by an external driver and controller.
 The energising sequence determines the rotor’s movement.
 There are several methods to energise the windings.

 Full step method energises the two phases of windings simultaneously causing the rotor to rotate at full step (1.8° step) and providing high torque.
 Half-step mode alternately energises the phases of windings and causes the rotor to rotate at half step (0.9° step) and offers a good combination of speed and torque.
 Micro stepping method partially energises the multiple phases of windings simultaneously which provides smooth movement with high speed and low torque.